Levant Island

 Île du Levant ([il dy ləvɑ̃]), sometimes referred to as Le Levant, is a French island in the Mediterranean off the coast of the Riviera, near Toulon.
 It is one of the four that constitute the Îles d'Hyères.
 Part of the island is occupied by the naturist resort of Heliopolis and the rest is under military control.

 History

 Ancient history

 In the early Bronze Age the deposits at Petit Avis attest to the intermittent passage of man.
 Then in the Iron Age, in Liserot Cove, in the 7th century BC the occupation remains transient.
 It becomes permanent there only from the sixth to the fifth century BC.
-Then, after a long period of abandonment, it was inhabited again in the 1st century BC, Greek and Ligurian dishes were found on the island.
+Then, after a long period of abandonment, it was inhabited again in the 1st century BC; Greek and Ligurian dishes were found on the island.

-The island was part of the Greek colony of Massalia (modern Marseille).

 Modern history

 Monks lived on the island beginning in the 15th century; the ruins of their monastery still exist on the island.
 From 1861 until 1878, the island was a penitentiary for young offenders and orphans, of whom 89 died here.
 A plaque (located on the military part of the island) commemorates them.